 - Comments that have absolutely nothing to do with me, or my business offering, and is the customer/reader/student’s own stuff that they clearly need to work through and are using me/my company as the punching bag.

 Too often, people confuse these types of feedback, ignoring all of it and instead wallowing in it as a personal attack.
 It’s not personal, and as a business owner, your business will be negatively impacted if you believe all feedback is personal.
 You’ll be missing out on opportunities to grow and evolve and develop what you are creating and building.

 Look out for the valuable insights in the feedback.
 This requires you to step out of your ego and see how and where you can improve.

 And that last type of feedback?
 It’s not you.
 Don’t let your buttons be pushed.
-Be the professional, respond professionally to find a solution that doesn’t compromise the quality of what you do – but don’t get personal back.
+Be professional and find a solution that doesn’t compromise the quality of what you do – but don’t get personal back.
 That never goes in a good direction.
-And of course you always have the option to delete and forgive and not waste your time trying to make yourself right.
+And of course, you always have the option to delete and forgive and not waste your time trying to make yourself right.

 This is one of the biggest missteps I see in small and growing businesses.
 I was a super pro at rushing stuff through and making it all kind of mediocre.
 This happens when there is too much taken on at one time and so nothing is done to completion.
 Details are missing, information is poorly communicated, the message is confusing.

 Amazing efforts are squandered simply by trying to do too much at a time.
 Ideas are easy.
 Execution takes time, and planning and work.

 Do you have a hundred and five things you’d like to launch this year?
 Me too!
 How many totally brand new things am I actually launching this year?
 One.
 Okay, maybe four.